-Any student who accumulates 12 absences in a yearlong, or 7 absences in a semester-long, course (excused or unexcused) will not receive credit in that class towards graduation.
+Any student who accumulates 7 absences in a semester-long course (excused or unexcused) may not receive credit in that class towards graduation.
 A tardy or dismissal that is more than half of a block will also count as an absence.
 A student who loses credit may stay in the class and earn a grade for the transcript.
 Students who continue to miss class may be removed per the discretion of the deans, school counselors and the administration.
+14 absences per semester in classes that are year long and meet every day.